-Do you know that you can save money by getting the book Foundations of Network Optimization and Games by Terry L. Friesz in pdf version instead of buying one?
+Do you know that you can save money by getting the book Peer-to-Peer Video by Eli M. Noam in pdf version instead of buying one?
 We have the pdf version of the book Orphans of Islam available for free.
-Just click on red download button below to download Foundations of Network Optimization and Games by Terry L. Friesz for free.
+Just click on red download button below to download Peer-to-Peer Video by Eli M. Noam for free.